SoftUni-Internal/interactive-content/EN/02-Inheritance/01-Inheritance.md

 [slide hideTitle]
 # Inheritance in Java

-We can **Inherite** a given class through the keyowrd **extends**, placed right after the name of the given subclass, further setting the parent.
+We can **Inherite** a given class through the keyword **extends**, placed right after the name of the given subclass, further setting the parent.

 ```java
 class Person { … }